Subscribe To My Feed

 Visco Elastic Foam

-Visco Elastic Foam: Straight Answers To Your 5 Most Burning Questions
+Straight Answers to Your 5 Most Burning Questions

 My answer is that the older foam mattresses did cause most people to sweat.
 This was especially true in the more humid climates around the country.